jackdonofrio/haikugen/README.md

 ## Contributing
 You can contribute by adding words to words.json.<br>
 Please make sure they are under the correct syllable category.
+Words must be between 1-7 syllables.